wacevedo76/personal_history/README.md

 PERSONAL HISTORY is way to quickly and easily journal all personal human activity that adds verification to all entries.

-We are well into the digital age where we have the technology to begin seemlessly and effortlessly documenting our lives.
+We are well into the digital age where we have the technology to begin to seemlessly and effortlessly documenting our lives.

 #### The idea of a "Personal History" encapsulates this overall Principle: